 Executing external commands

-This chapter will discuss how you can execute external commands from Python, capture their output and other relevant details such as the exit status.
+This chapter will show how to execute external commands from Python, capture their output and other relevant details such as the exit status.
 The availability of commands depends on the OS you are using (mine is Linux).

-Last chapter showed a few examples with os
+Last chapter showed a few examples with the os

 >>> import os